Sunday, August 31, 2025

 Babylon’s attacking army is compared to a dry wind that does not fan out or cleanse chaff.
 It destroys.
 Their army has horses that are swifter than eagles.
 They come to plunder not to bless.

-John the Baptist compared Messiah to a winnower.
+In Matthew 3:12, John the Baptist compared Messiah to a winnower.
 “His winnowing fork is in His hand, and He will thoroughly clear His threshing floor; and He will gather His wheat into the barn, but He will burn up the chaff with unquenchable fire.”
-Jesus rescues the wheat from the destiny of the chaff.
-This is why it is good to draw near to Him and abide in Him.
-[21]
+Jesus separates those who are for Him from those who are not.

 “O Jerusalem, wash your heart from wickedness, that you may be saved.
 How long shall your evil thoughts lodge within you?”
 Jeremiah 4:14

-Jesus put it this way, “Woe to you, scribes and Pharisees, hypocrites!
+In Matthew 23:25, Jesus said, “Woe to you, scribes and Pharisees, hypocrites!
 For you cleanse the outside of the cup and dish, but inside they are full of extortion and self-indulgence.”
-[22]

 “For a voice declares from Dan and proclaims affliction from Mount Ephraim: ‘make mention to the nations, yes, proclaim against Jerusalem, that watchers come from a far country and raise their voice against the cities of Judah’.”
 Jeremiah 4:15-16